 Family: Urticaceae

-Native butterflies are attracted to this plant — propagation by seed, root shoot, rooted branches, cutting, or other vegetative propagation methods.
+Native butterflies are attracted to this plant, but so are the invasive ramie moths.
+Propagation is by seed, root shoot, rooted branches, cutting, or other vegetative propagation methods.

 Plant Uses: